Labychu/AppDev/README.md

 ## 2. Installation instructions
 	Follow these steps to install the application:
-	Check the whether you have git already, simply type
+	Check the whether you have git already, simply type:
 		git --version
 	If the result is "git is not recognized.." then install it:
 		sudo apt-get install git